There’s nothing wrong with you. You just haven’t learned the right cultural skills yet.

-At Beyond Tourism, we help you build the cultural skills you need, so you can be confident making friends, no matter where you land in the world.
+At Beyond Tourism, we help you build the cultural skills you need, so you can be confident making friends.

 How I Struggled While Living Abroad And What It Means For You